AmberRoseA/WalkingWithTalitha/README.md

 ### USER Stories-

+#### As A Site Viewer

+* I want an easily navigated menu and content display
+* I want clear information of the services provided and the corresponding costs
+* I want clear information about the services im looking at
+* I want to be able to see reviews and know a business credibility
+* I want to be able to see where the business is located
+* I want to be able to find business contact details easily
+* I want to be able to see information about the owner
+* I want to see the owners social media pages
+* I want to be able to send a message to the business owner through the website
+* I want to be notified if my message has been sent successfully
+* I want visually appealing content to look at while I'm browsing the site

+#### As Business Owner

+* I want to have a professional and informative website that showcases my services, experience, and testimonials, so I can attract potential clients and build trust with them.
+* As a business owner, I want to have an easy-to-use content management system on my website, allowing me to update my services, pricing, and availability in real-time, so I can keep my clients informed and my website up-to-date.
+* I want to include a contact form on my website, enabling potential clients to reach out to me easily, so I can quickly respond to inquiries and schedule dog walking appointments.
+* I want to integrate a scheduling and booking system into my website, allowing clients to request and book dog walks online, streamlining the appointment process and reducing administrative tasks.
+* I want to utilize analytics and reporting tools on my website to track user engagement, monitor the effectiveness of marketing efforts, and gather data to make informed decisions to grow and improve my dog walking business and attract more customers.

 #### As A Pet Owner:

 * I want to find a local dog walker service to care for my gog while I'm at work.